CornDavid5/fluent_python_learning/02 An Array of Sequences/Notes.md

     ```

 - [expression for item in iterable if condition == True]
+    - A list comprehension returns an iterable.
 - (expression for item in iterable if condition == True)
+    - A generator expression is an expression that returns a generator object.
+Because a generator object is a lazy iterator, you can use a for loop to iterate over its elements.

 ## Tuple
 - Tuple as records